iamerikg/Twitter-ETL-Airflow-AWS/README.md

 2. Configure appropriate access permissions for the S3 bucket and objects.

-...
-(Rest of the document remains the same)

 ## DAG Configuration

 1. Clone or download this repository to your EC2 instance.